William Thomas Johnson is a weaver.

 Not all of them have had and X and a Y chromosome, either.

-Page 2 of 3 - Johnson has portrayed two women, including Harriet Tubman, the abolitionist and former slave who made it her mission to bring others to freedom.
+Johnson has portrayed two women, including Harriet Tubman, the abolitionist and former slave who made it her mission to bring others to freedom.

 Johnson has given programs on famous people, such as George Washington Carver, the Missouri-born scientist most remembered for his study of peanuts.
 While many know Carver’s story, they may not have known that he stuttered, something Johnson brought out in his re-enactment.

 In addition, Johnson has showcased ordinary Americans, such as Cathay Williams, another Missouri native who passed herself off as a man and served with the Union in the Civil War as William Cathay.

 Williams was present in Arkansas at the Battle of Pea Ridge, where troops under Union commander and former Iowa congressman Samuel Ryan Curtis won.
 Keokuk, where Curtis served as mayor and is buried, still remembers the battle every April with a three-day re-enactment.
 Williams’ ruse wasn’t discovered until after the war.